 DU undergraduate students, graduate students, faculty, and staff may make up to two scheduled appointments per week on two different days.

-Writers may try to make up to two unscheduled appointments by asking for a drop-in appointment at the start of any hour.
+Writers may try to make up to two unscheduled appointments in a week, on two different days, by asking for a drop-in appointment at the start of any hour.
 If a consultant is free, we will make appointments available on this drop-in basis.

 Writers may have a total of one scheduled appointment and one drop-in appointment on any given day.